 • The asthma hospitalization rate decreased at an average rate of 1.3 points per year from 1993 to 2014, which was statistically significant, or 21 percent overall.

 • From 2014 to 2016, a new disease coding system was put in place for hospitalizations.
-It is likely that the large decrease in asthma hospitalizations was due to this change in coding, although more years of data will be necessary to determine if other factors also contributed.
+It is likely that the large decrease in asthma hospitalizations during this period was due to the change in coding.

 Emergency Department Visits